Second Friday & Saturday: February 12th & 13th

-Join the Rethink Waste Project for our first weekend Repair Cafe at the High Desert Maker Mill!
+We’re returning to The Gear Fix for our Spring Repair Cafe, and we’re excited to hold it in their new location!
 We’ll have volunteer fixers on hand to repair your broken items, for free!
 A Repair Cafe connects people with broken stuff, with people that like to fix stuff.
 Repairing instead of replacing prevents waste and saves resources.
 Doing it with other people makes it fun and cultivates community!
 Items to bring include:

 - Small appliances